 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

-The Tablas Creek Vineyard Patelin de Tablas Rosé is a rosé blend in the tradition of Provence, produced from four red Rhône varietals: Grenache, Mourvèdre, Counoise, and Syrah.
-The wine incorporates fruit from eight top Rhône vineyards in Paso Robles, each vineyard selected for its quality.
-Like most rosé wines from the Rhône Valley, it is based on the bright strawberrry fruit and fresh acidity of Grenache, with additions of deeper red fruit and structure from Mourvèdre and Counoise, and spice from Syrah.
+The Tablas Creek Vineyard Patelin de Tablas Rosé is a rosé blend in the tradition of Provence, produced from three red Rhône varietals: Grenache, Mourvèdre, and Counoise.
+The wine incorporates fruit from five top Rhône vineyards in Paso Robles, each vineyard selected for its quality.
+Like most rosé wines from the Rhône Valley, it is based on the bright strawberry fruit and fresh acidity of Grenache, with additions of deeper red fruit and structure from Mourvèdre and spice from Counoise.

-The 2017 Patelin de Tablas Rosé is a vibrant light peach color.
-On the nose are spicy aromatics of nectarine, grapefruit pith, yellow raspberry, and crushed rock.
-The mouth is bright with flavors of raspberry and watermelon, with mouthwatering acidity giving focus to a long finish with flavors of lemon drop, sea spray, and a little rose petal florality.
+The 2020 Patelin de Tablas Rosé is a vibrant light peach color.
+On the nose are spicy aromatics of nectarine, mandarin pith, sea spray, and crushed rock.
+The mouth is bright with flavors of yellow raspberry and blood orange, with mouthwatering acidity giving focus to a long finish with flavors of pink grapefruit, briny mineral, and a citrus blossom florality.
 Drink now and over the next year.

 - 13.0% Alcohol by Volume